lafranceinsoumise/map/README.md

 * `zipcode`: a french postal code to zoom in.
 The map tries to include the 4 closest groups or events (depending on the first element of `event_type`).
 * `circonscriptions`: 0 or 1, displays the bounding of Grench electoral circonscriptions in the background.
 Default value: 0.
 * `hide_panel`: 0 or 1, hide the panel.
 Default value: 0.
+* `no_cluster`: 0 or 1, do not group the events on the map.
+Default value: 0.
+* `tags`: comma-separated list of tags.
+Only display events with those tags.
+Display all events in undefined.